-Utah’s Special Education Rules define a severe orthopedic impairment as one “that adversely affects a student’s educational performance.
-The term includes impairments caused by a congenital anomaly, impairments caused by disease (e.g., poliomyelitis, bone tuberculosis), and impairments from other causes (e.g., cerebral palsy, amputations, and fractures or burns that cause contractures).”
+The Utah Board of Education Special Education Rules, page 44, define an Orthopedic Impairment as a “severe orthopedic impairment that adversely affects a student’s educational performance.
+The term includes impairments caused by a congenital anomaly, impairments caused by disease (e.g., poliomyelitis, bone tuberculosis), and impairments from other causes (e.g., cerebral palsy, amputations, and fractures or burns that cause contractures).

 It’s very helpful to read more about orthopedic impairments.
-Following are links to additional information:
+The following are links to additional information:

 United Cerebral Palsy (UCP) of Utah